 Another bonus is unless you’re making a profit of over $250K on your home’s sale or $500K for a married couple, you don’t have to worry about the tax known as capital gains.
-Since your vacation home’s going to be owned for you for a while, you’re also going to know what the taxes, maintenance costs and upkeep are going to be.
+Since your vacation home’s going to be owned for you for a while, you’re also going to know what the fees, maintenance costs, and upkeep are going to be.
 There won’t be many surprises.

 It’s important to know that it can be a little more expensive and hard to buy.

-Second homes are riskier investments when it comes to lenders since they’ll know when someone finds themselves in some financial trouble they’re going to do everything possible to hold onto their main home.
+Second homes are riskier investments when it comes to lenders since they’ll know when someone finds themselves in some financial trouble they’re going to do everything possible to hold onto their primary home.
 This is true even if it means they have to lose the vacation home.

 This is why, based on your financial reserves and credit score, the majority of lenders are going to require that you put 20% – 40% down and they’ll charge anywhere from .25 to 1 point more interest.

-If you’re able to buy your vacation house with under 20% down, you’re going to need some insurance known as private mortgage.
+If you’re able to buy your vacation house with under 20% down, you’re going to need some insurance known as a private mortgage.
 This is going to be higher when it’s for a second house when compared with the first one.

 These are four great reasons that people buy vacation homes.
-Not only do they have great places to go spend their vacation, but they also have a second income.
+Not only do they have great places to spend their vacation, but they also have a second income.
 And when they are ready to retire, they have a place to go.